enhance-dev/enhance.dev/app/docs/md/learn/practices/testing.md

 ## Component testing

-If you'd like to run functional component tests, we recommend using [WebdriverIO](https://webdriver.io/) as a browser automation framework.
-The benefits of using an actual browser compared to JSDOM outweigh the minimal speed detriment that comes with spinning up a browser instance.
-Furthermore, WebdriverIO is based on [WebDriver](https://www.w3.org/TR/webdriver/), a browser automation web standard which guarantees that your tests interact with your component as closely as possible to how a user would.
+Running component tests allow you to mount, render and interact with a single Enhance component in isolation.
+To ensure that test conditions are as close as possible to the real world, we recommend to run them in actual browser rather than using e.g. [JSDOM](https://github.com/jsdom/jsdom) which is just a JavaScript implementation of web standards browser offer.
+To run Enhance component tests you can use [WebdriverIO](https://webdriver.io/) as a browser automation framework.
+It is based on the [WebDriver](https://www.w3.org/TR/webdriver/) protocol which is a browser automation web standard which guarantees that your tests interact with your components as closely as possible to how a user would.

 To add a WebdriverIO test harness to your project, run: